Andrew Yang’s Campaign Sends Encouraging Reddit Letter To Supporters

 “Now, we’re about to kick into the next gear.
 Our campaign is the only one trending upwards.
 All the other campaigns in this race are either trying to maintain where they are, reallocating resources and staff to attempt to stay in the race, or dropping out.”

-As The Inquisitr previously reported, the success of Yang’s campaign comes in the face of mainstream media coverage that is often dismissive of his campaign.
+As The Inquisitr previously reported, Yang’s success continues in the face of mainstream media coverage that is often dismissive of his campaign.
 Along with fellow Democratic presidential candidate Bernie Sanders, Yang has been excluded from political charts and chyrons for lesser polling candidates — an occurrence that often sparks the “YangMediaBlackout” hashtag.

-Yang supporter and universal basic income (UBI) advocate Scott Santens has compiled of the outsider candidate’s known media exclusions into a Twitter thread that is regularly updated.
+Yang supporter and universal basic income (UBI) advocate Scott Santens has compiled the outsider candidate’s known media exclusions into a Twitter thread that is regularly updated.

 Delivered To Your INBOX